How President Roosevelt Changed U.S. Gold Coins

 Indian Head Half Eagle Redesign

-The $5 Half Eagle was the first Gold coin the U.S. government minted in 1795.
-It took on the Indian Head design in 1908 as part of Pres.
-Roosevelt’s efforts to make American Gold coins more beautiful.
+The $5 Half Eagle was the first gold coin the U.S. government minted in 1795.
+It took on the Indian Head design in 1908 as part of Roosevelt’s efforts to make American Gold coins more beautiful.
 Illustrated by Bela Lyon Pratt who also designed the Indian Head Quarter Eagle that was released in 1908, as well.

-Pratt’s new design was a striking departure from previous looks.
+Pratt’s innovative design was a striking departure from previous looks.
 It featured a Native man in a headdress on the obverse with “Liberty” inscribed above him and a perched eagle with “In God We Trust” written next to it on the reverse.
 Not only was this new design more artistic and inspiring, but it also features the inscribed words stamped at an incuse, instead of being raised from the surface.

 The Indian Head Half Eagle and Quarter Eagle were regularly minted from 1908 to 1916 and were minted for the last time in 1929.
-While they faced ridicule and backlash for the design at the time, age has made numismatists greater admirers of the Gold coin and its design.
+While they faced ridicule and backlash for the design at the time, age has made numismatists greater admirers of the gold coin and its design.

 Explore More On APMEX